 I don’t really want to make a big deal about his actions, because I’m sure he made himself accountable for his actions and punished himself appropriately.
 However, what I found interesting was that he, let’s assume he was a genuine customer, claimed to have found tenants with the use of a free property portal, and specifically without the help of Rightmove.

 That got me thinking.
-His underlying message was, “you don’t need Rightmove to sell your home“, which actually, is a pretty accurate statement, although I wouldn’t shout it from the rooftops in case someone actually heard and misconstrued it as good advice.
+His underlying message was, “you don’t need Rightmove to sell your home“, which is actually true, but I wouldn’t shout it from the rooftops in case someone actually heard and misconstrued it as good advice.

 However, there’s still, very surprisingly, a lot of value left in local advertising, and highstreet agents still capitalize from its potency.
 The local gazette will still manage to fish out a dinosaur or two in the market to buy.
 But the problem is, local advertising isn’t scalable and it’s becoming less effective everyday.

-So, while I agree, you don’t need Rightmove, whether it be to sell your home or even find a tenant… you’d be a an idiot not to.
+So, while I agree, you don’t need Rightmove, whether it be to sell your home or find a tenant… you’d be an f’ing idiot not to.
 I’m sure this is common sense to many of you reading this, so this is for the benefit of the novice.

 But let’s focus on the tenant-finding aspect, because we’re landlords.
 Basically, if anyone is trying to encourage you to find tenants without the use of Rightmove, I would pay no minds.
 Failing that, you’ll instantly squash your odds of finding tenants, or at least to in any reasonable amount of time.